aholstenson/ataraxia/packages/tcp/README.md

 [![Dependencies](https://david-dm.org/aholstenson/ataraxia/status.svg?path=packages/tcp)](https://david-dm.org/aholstenson/ataraxia?path=packages/tcp)

 TCP transport for [Ataraxia](https://github.com/aholstenson/ataraxia).
-This transport discovers and automatically connects to other instances on the same local network.
-Other peers are found using mDNS and DNS-SD that match the name of the Ataraxia network.
+This transport can discover and automatically connect to other peers using a discovery.
+A discovery is available based on mDNS and DNS-SD that automatically connects to other instances on the same local network.

 ## Installation